QuestioWo/buddhabrot/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See `LICENSE` file for the full license.
+See `LICENSE.txt` file for the full license.